Slappps/Capstone-BCBS-Project/README.md

 Sentence chunking no longer needed due to qdrant storage technique<br>
 Changes to tool and main agent promtps to acheive more desierable output<br>
 Uploaded new cpt codes into qdrant data set<br>

+Version 4<br>

+Can now prompt the agent to generate an after care report<br>
+Report can be generated from a "one off" request, or as part of a follow up to the cpt coding<br>